WolfZoned/TaterPhysics/README.md

 See [INSTALL.md](INSTALL.md) for detailed installation instructions.

+**Requirements:** Java 21 or later

 ---

-# Current Features
+## Current Features
-Rendering\
+- Rendering
-Basic interactions - Throwing shapes and stopping velocity\
+- Basic interactions - Throwing shapes and stopping velocity
-Collision resolution - GJK and EPA\
+- Collision resolution - GJK, EPA, and Impulses
-Friction\
+- Friction
-Debug tools - Stop/slow step rate - Record and rewind frames
+- Debug tools - Stop/slow step rate - Record and rewind frames

-# How to Use
+## How to Use
-Press **R** to reset shapes\
+- Press **R** to reset shapes
-Drag shapes to move or throw them
+- Drag shapes to move or throw them

-Hold **Z** to record frames, then hold **M** to look through the frames\
+- Press the record button to begin to recording frames, then press the playback button to rewind frames
---Arrow keys control frames\
+  - Arrow keys control frames
---Hold **Z** until **M** is held, then **Z** can be released
+  - Stoping playback will rewind the engine's state back to that frame

-Press **K** while not hovering a shape to stop all shape's velocities.
+- Press **K** while not hovering a shape to stop all shape's velocities.
 If you hover a shape while pressing **K**, only that shape's velocity will be stopped.

-The red platform beneath the objects is a giant square without gravity.
+- Press **P** or the pause button to toggle a paused state
+- Press the shape button to create a new shape.
+  - The two premade shapes are a square and circle
+  - Press the pencil button to draw a custom shape.
+Click to add points, then click the checkmark or press **ENTER** to finish the shape.
+Only convex shapes are supported

+The blue square platform is angular static, and is only able to spin.
+The orange square is linear static, and is only able to move without rotation.

+---

-# Needs Porting
+## Needs Porting
-Circles

-A Customizable Joint System Allowing For:\
+- A Customizable Joint System Allowing For:
---Fixed joints\
---Pivot joints\
---Wheel motor joints\
---Stepped motor joints\
---Rope joints\
---Piston joints\
+  - Fixed joints
+  - Pivot joints
+  - Wheel motor joints
+  - Stepped motor joints
+  - Rope joints
+  - Piston joints
---And more
+  - And more

-Multiple interaction modes\
+- Multiple interaction modes
---Drawing shapes with custom properties\
+  - Drawing shapes with custom properties
---Creating custom joints between 2 objects\
+  - Creating custom joints between 2 objects
---Moving shapes\
---Adding points to use for joints
+  - Adding points to use for joints
+---

-# Plans
+## Plans
 This is a port of a previous engine I made.
 Most of the existing features will probably be ported over before working on new ones.

-Planned Features\
---Object fusing\
+**Planned Features:**
+- Object fusing
---Correct handling of single point objects
+- Correct handling of single point objects